 Transfer to an ungreased baking sheet.
 Bake at 350° for 25-30 minutes or until cheese is melted.
 Let stand for 10 minutes.
 Serve with bread cubes.

 Freeze option: Cool onion mixture.
 Assemble bread, cheese and onion mixture as directed, wrap and freeze.
-Wrap and freeze bread cubes in a separate freezer container.
+Freeze bread cubes in a separate freezer container.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
-Preheat oven to 350°.
 Bake bread bowl as directed, increasing time as necessary until heated through.
 Serve with bread cubes.
 Yield: 18 servings.

 Originally published as Onion Brie Bowl in Taste of Home Christmas Annual Annual 2011, p17